antiproblemist/django-accountkit/README.md

 	def success_page(request):
 		context = login_status(request)

-Note that csrf exempt is required because Facebook Accountkit redirect the user to your success page url and this might throw a cross origin error
+Note that csrf exempt is required because Facebook Accountkit will redirect the user to your success page url and this might throw a cross origin error

 The ```login_status``` function accepts the request as parameter and returns a dictionary with